Reicev98/A-plus-Labs/labs/05-virtual-machine-setup-and-configuration/README.md

-# Lab 05 - Virtual Machine Setup and Configuration
+# Lab 05 - Virtual Machine Setup and Configuration - CURRENT LAB

 ## Objective
 - Install and configure a virtual machine to simulate a real world IT environment for testing and troubleshooting